SergeJohanns/multimatesearch/README.md

 # Multimatesearch
-multimatesearch is a program for searching a database of chess games in Portable Game Notation, such as that of [lichess](https://database.lichess.org/), and find all positions that are forced mate in some minimum number of moves, and have some minimum number of solutions.
+Multimatesearch is a program for searching a database of chess games in Portable Game Notation, such as that of [lichess](https://database.lichess.org/), and find all positions that are forced mate in some minimum number of moves, and have some minimum number of solutions.